Guide to Micro-Entrepreneur Business in France

 However, you will normally be liable for the domestic rates - the taxe d'habitation and the taxe fonciere.

 Nevertheless, within rural development areas (Zones de Revitalisation Rurale - ZRR) chambres d'hôtes (and classed gîtes) can obtain exemption from the taxe d'habitation and the taxe fonciere, for that part of the accommodation that is used exclusively for letting purposes, provided the property is either part of your principle residence or second home.
 Ask your mairie if you live in an ZRR.

 You can read more at Taxes on Rental Properties.

 vii.
 TV Licence

-The Contribution à l'audiovisuel public is payable according to a professional tariff, based on the number of televisions on the premises.
+The Contribution à l'audiovisuel public is payable, based on the number of televisions on the premises.
 A discounted tariff applies.
 Licenced premises pay at a higher rate.

 viii.
 Tourist Tax

 A tourist tax called the taxe de séjour is collected in around 3,000 communes in France.